docker/docs/docker-store/index.md

   a) logged-in users, b) users who have purchased a license, or c) all Docker users.
 We’ll help you manage and control your distribution.

-* **We'll handle checkout.** You don’t have to set up your own digital e-commerce site when you sell your content through the Docker Store.
-Choose how much you want to charge for your products and we'll handle the billing.
+* **We handle checkout.** You don’t have to set up your own digital e-commerce site when you sell your content through the Docker Store.
+Choose how much you want to charge for your products and we handle the billing.

 * **Seamless updates and upgrades for your customers.** We tell your customers when your content has upgrades or updates available.